Leave Policy

 Having helped global businesses manage leaves of employees in India, we can attest that compliance with these laws is crucial—not just to avoid penalties but to foster a supportive and inclusive workplace.
 Violations of maternity rights can lead to fines up to ₹5,000 or imprisonment for up to three month.

-What are the benefits of maternity leave in India?[toc=Benefits]
+What are the maternity leave benefits in India?[toc=Benefits]

 Maternity leave in India offers more than just time off—it’s a comprehensive support system for working mothers.
 Based on our experience managing employee benefits in India, we can attest that these provisions not only promote employee well-being but also strengthen workplace culture.
 Here’s a closer look at the key benefits: